diegopliebana/diegopliebana.github.io/_projects/stratega.md

 Stratega was created to provide a modern research platform capable of supporting a wide range of turn-based games without requiring a new engine for every project.

 The framework combines a generic game engine with a configurable rule system, enabling researchers to define games, experiment with different AI techniques, and benchmark algorithms within a common software architecture.
-Research conducted using Stratega has led to advances in <strong>Elastic Monte Carlo Tree Search</strong>, <strong>Portfolio Search</strong>, state abstraction, automatic game balancing, and Artificial Intelligence for strategy games.
+Research conducted using Stratega has led to advances in <strong>Portfolio Search</strong>, state abstraction, automatic game balancing, and Artificial Intelligence for strategy games, as well as to the development of new algorithms such as <strong>Elastic Monte Carlo Tree Search</strong>.

 ---